kduffie/braid-server/README.md

 ##Test Client

-If you want to play around with the basics of the server, there is a test-only web client included in this repository.
+If you want to play around with the server, there is a test-only web client included in this repository.
 This is not a real Braid client, but simply a tool for interacting with the server manually from a web page.

 This client is implemented as a standalone web page.
 It is not served from the braid server.
 You simply open the *braid-client.html* file (found in the test-client folder) using a web browser.

 Open the browser inspector so that you can see logging and network transactions between the client and server.
 The test-client has only been tested using an up-to-date version of Chrome.

 Note that the test client is hard-coded to access the server at 127.0.0.1, i.e. on the same machine.
 If you want to access a remote server, modify the braid-client.html and change the URL accordingly.